cocos/cocos-docs/en/asset/cache-manager.md

 The logic of downloading resources by the engine is as follows:

-1. determine whether the resource is in the game package, and if so, use it directly.
+1. Determine whether the resource is in the game package, and if so, use it directly.

-2. if not, query whether the resource is in the local cache, and if so, use it directly.
+2. If not, query whether the resource is in the local cache, and if so, use it directly.

-3. if not, query if the resource is in the temporary directory, and if so, use it directly (the native platform does not have a temporary directory, skip this step).
+3. If not, query if the resource is in the temporary directory, and if so, use it directly (the native platform does not have a temporary directory, skip this step).

-4. if not, download the resource from the remote server and use it directly after it is downloaded to the temporary directory (the native platform downloads the resource to the cache directory).
+4. If not, download the resource from the remote server and use it directly after it is downloaded to the temporary directory (the native platform downloads the resource to the cache directory).

-5. the backend slowly saves the resources in the temporary directory to the local cache directory to be used when accessed again (the native platform skips this step)
+5. The backend slowly saves the resources in the temporary directory to the local cache directory to be used when accessed again (the native platform skips this step)

-6. the resources will fail to be saved when the cache space is full, at which point the older resources will be deleted using the LRU algorithm (the native platform has no size limit on the cache space, so skip this step, and developers can manually invoke cleanup).
+6. The resources will fail to be saved when the cache space is full, at which point the older resources will be deleted using the LRU algorithm (the native platform has no size limit on the cache space, so skip this step, and developers can manually invoke cleanup).

 For the mini-game platform, once the cache space is full, all the resources that need to be downloaded cannot be saved and can only be used to download the resources saved in the temporary directory.
 And when quitting the mini-game, all temporary directories will be cleaned up, and when running the game again, these resources will be downloaded again, and so on and so forth.